Table of Contents

 And if you are extremely attached to that and you can’t get over it, then I probably suggest maybe not renting your house.

-Like tenants are not necessarily going to think about houses the way…your house the way you think about it.
+Like residents are not necessarily going to think about houses the way…your house the way you think about it.

 I can think of a number of reasons why my house would be sentimental.
 I’ve got two children.